adaltas/spark-streaming-pyspark/README.md

 EOF
 vagrant up
 ```

-* Sets up SSH keys for host machine
+* Creates SSH keys on the host machine (`~/.ssh/id_rsa_ex`)
-* Appends cluster nodes' FQDNs in /etc/hosts of a host machine (sudo needed)
+* Appends FQDNs of cluster nodes in `/etc/hosts` on the host machine (sudo needed)
-* Configures the /etc/hosts file on host machine
-* Sets up a local cluster of 4 VMs running on a laptop with 32GB and 8 cores
+* Sets up a cluster of 4 VMs running on a laptop with 32GB and 8 cores
+  * The VMs FQDNs: `master01.cluster`, `master02.cluster`, `worker01.cluster`, `worker02.cluster`
   * The VMs have respectively 5/6/7/7 GB RAM, 1/1/3/2 cores, and all are running CentOS
-  * The VMs are: `master01.cluster`, `master02.cluster`, `worker01.cluster`, `worker02.cluster`
-  * Sets up SSH keys for root of each node (each guest machine)
+  * Sets up SSH keys for root of each node (each VM)
-  * Configures the /etc/hosts file on each node
+  * Configures the `/etc/hosts` file on each node
   * [Prepares the environment for HDP](https://docs.hortonworks.com/HDPDocuments/Ambari-2.7.3.0/bk_ambari-installation/content/prepare_the_environment.html) on each node
   * Installs Python 3 concurrently to Python 2 on each node
+* Only on the node `master01.cluster`:
-  * Installs mysql and sets up a `hive` database with `hive` user with `NewHivePass4!` password on node `master01.cluster`
+  * Installs mysql and sets up a mysql database called `hive`, creates a `hive` user with `NewHivePass4!` password
-  * Installs Ambari server on node `master01.cluster`
-  * Installs mysql jdbc connector and configures it for Ambari server running on `master01.cluster`
+  * Installs Ambari server and mysql jdbc connector
+  * Starts `ambari-server`

-Notice that all nodes are provisioned via shell, which is a fragile procedural approach.
+* Notice that all nodes are provisioned via shell, which is a fragile procedural approach.
 Warnings may occur.

 ## Install HDP distribution with Ambari

-Once the VM cluster is ready, deploy a minimal Hadoop cluster with [HDP 3.1.0 installed through Apache Ambari 2.7.3](https://docs.hortonworks.com/HDPDocuments/Ambari-2.7.3.0/bk_ambari-installation/content/install-ambari-server.html).
+Now the cluster should be ready for the Hadoop installation.
 You should be able to access Ambari's Web UI on http://master01.cluster:8080.
+Deploy a minimal Hadoop cluster with [HDP 3.1.0 installed through Apache Ambari 2.7.3](https://docs.hortonworks.com/HDPDocuments/Ambari-2.7.3.0/bk_ambari-installation/content/install-ambari-server.html).

 Guidelines for the Ambari Installer wizard:

-* As Target Hosts, enter the list of hosts with `master[01-02].cluster` and `worker[01-02].cluster` lines
+* In "Target Hosts", enter the list of hosts with `master[01-02].cluster` and `worker[01-02].cluster` lines
-* During the Host Registration Information provide the `~/.ssh/id_rsa_ex` SSH private key created earlier
+* During the "Host Registration Information" provide the `~/.ssh/id_rsa_ex` SSH private key created earlier
 * Install a minimal set of services:
   * ZooKeeper, YARN, HDFS, Hive, Tez on host `master01.cluster`
   * Kafka and Spark2 (including Spark2 History Server and Spark Thrift Server) on host `master02.cluster`
-* Choose to connect to the existing `hive` database with a URL `jdbc:mysql://master01.cluster/hive` (usr/pass `hive`/`NewHivePass4!`)
+* Choose to connect to the existing mysql database with a URL `jdbc:mysql://master01.cluster/hive` (usr/pass `hive`/`NewHivePass4!`)
 * Configure YARN containers: the memory allocated for containers at 6144MB, with a container memory threshold from the minimum value of 512MB to the maximum value of 6144MB
 * Configure Spark2 to use Python 3 for PySpark - in "Spark2/Advanced spark2-env/content" field append `PYSPARK_PYTHON=python3`
 * Spark's Driver program output tends to be rich in `INFO` level logs, which obfuscates the processing results outputted to console.
 In "Spark2/Advanced spark2-log4j-properties" `INFO` can be changed to `WARN` in "log4j.rootCategory" to make Spark output less verbose.
 When things don't work it's better to reverse to `INFO` log level
 * Check that all services are running on hosts they were supposed to.
-Especially verify that Kafka Broker listens on master02.cluster:6667 and Spark2 is available on master02.cluster
+Especially verify that Kafka Broker listens on `master02.cluster:6667` and Spark2 is available on `master02.cluster`

 ## New York state neighborhoods Shapefiles

 [Zillow](https://www.zillow.com/) shared New York state neighborhoods Shapefile under the Creative Commons license.
 The files seem to disappeared from their website, but they are available in this repository in the directory "NYC_neighborhoods".

 The Shapefiles include the outlines of New York City neighborhoods.
-They are used by the "NYC_neighborhoods/prep-nbhds.py" Python script that creates a *NYC_neighborhoods/nbhd.jsonl* file with neighborhoods data needed for the purpose of the part 1 and part 2 articles.
+They are used by the "NYC_neighborhoods/prep-nbhds.py" Python script that creates a "NYC_neighborhoods/nbhd.jsonl" file with neighborhoods data needed for the purpose of the part 1 and part 2 articles.

 ## Launching the code

-The PySpark application *spark-streaming-X.py* (where X can be console, hdfs, or memory) can be submitted on a cluster from `master02.cluster` as `spark` user with a command:
+The PySpark application *spark-streaming-X.py* (where X can be *console*, *hdfs*, or *memory*) can be submitted on a cluster from `master02.cluster` as `spark` user with a command:

 ```
 spark-submit \